Check your Choke Tech

 A simple check that you might want to do on the choke and it’s adjustment before those arctic mornings arrive, follows: Have an assistant operate the dashboard control handle slowly (engine off) while observing motion of the linkages and carburetor jets in the engine compartment.

 Picture 1.
-Choke Linkage including Fast Idle Cam / Follower (no that's not a wooden intake manifold, but a mounted, "training carb" which allows a close, clean, inspection and makes for an interesting paper-weight when not being used as a teaching aid).
+Choke Linkage including Fast Idle Cam / Follower...no that's not a wooden intake manifold, but a mounted, "training carb" which allows a close, clean, inspection at Nino's Italian Restaurant Technical Sessions...after Lasagna and Vino!....molto benne!...and it makes an interesting paperweight when not being used as a teaching aid.

 Picture 2.
 Jet in Choke (lowered) position